OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/network-setup.md

 Menu > Networking > Dynamic Routing Gateway > Create Dynamic Routing Gateway

+# Creating the interconnection between OCI and Azure

-After the pre-requisites are completed, now you can create the interconnection between OCI and Azure.
+After the prerequisites are completed, now you can create the interconnection between OCI and Azure.

 #### 1. Setup Azure ExpressRoute